The AI Con and the Hype Machine

 The governance value of the book is practical: slow the word down.
 Before accepting an AI claim, ask what is being automated, what inputs are used, who labeled or supplied them, what output is produced, what evidence shows it works, who benefits, who can appeal, and what happens when the system is wrong.
 Those questions line up with the site's recurring concern that machine-readable authority needs contestable records, not stage magic.

 The safety implication is not only consumer protection.
-Inflated claims can move authority into systems before human oversight, incident review, security boundaries, and appeal rights exist.
+Inflated claims can move authority into systems before human oversight, incident review, security boundaries, public records, worker voice, and appeal rights exist.
 That matters for hiring, education, public benefits, law, health, finance, journalism, and workplace management.
-The useful internal links are AI governance, AI audits and assurance, human oversight, notice and appeal, and duty of care for AI platforms.
+Procurement should treat an unsubstantiated AI claim as a defect, not as sales color: the buyer should require evidence, deployment constraints, monitoring, recourse, incident reporting, audit rights, rollback tests, and exit terms before the label is allowed into a contract.

 Where the Book Needs Care